-The Bank has operations or dealings with existing and potential customers in most countries in the world.
+Deutsche Bank has operations or dealings with existing and potential customers in most countries in the world.
 These operations and dealings include working through:

-- (a) subsidiaries and branches in many countries; - (b) representative offices in many other countries; and - (c) one or more representatives assigned to serve customers in a large number of additional countries.
+- subsidiaries and branches,

+- representative offices, and

+- one or more representatives assigned to serve customers.

 The following paragraphs describe the business operations in the different segments: